shistevenyan/tucows-domain-app/README.md

 - rendering the domain list
 - showing an empty state
-- emitting `select-domain` when a row "View" button is selected
+- emitting `select-domain` when a row "View" button is clicked

 ### `DomainDetailsDrawer.vue`